pablo-abc/felte/packages/site/markdown/docs/latest/react/en/getting-started.md

 }
 ```

+> You can read more about the different ways to submit your forms in the [submitting section](/docs/react/submitting).

 Felte does not export any components like `Form`, `Field` or anything like that, but you do need to make felte aware of your inputs by assigning a **name** to them.

 In its most basic form (such as the previous example), using Felte does not trigger any re-renders at all.